 - Investigated potential business partner for new insurance venture in China and advised client on FCPA issues raised by investigation.

 - Co-chaired two jury trials of two related sets of promoters of tax-evasion scheme involving the use of domestic and offshore “trusts” to hide income and assets.
 Promoter/defendants included a CPA and an attorney.
-At sentencing, the District Court found that the scheme had over 200 clients who had generated a tax loss of “conservatively” between $10 million and $20 million.
+At sentencing, the District Court found that the scheme had over 200 clients who had generated a tax loss of “conservatively” between US$10 million and US$20 million.

-- Tried one of three defendants for committing $700,000 fraud against the California Beverage Container Recycling Fund.
+- Tried one of three defendants for committing US$700,000 fraud against the California Beverage Container Recycling Fund.

 - Board of Directors, Demonstratives, Inc., 2007–present

 - Co-Instructor, Boalt Hall School of Law, Computer Crimes Seminar, 2003–2004

 - Co-Instructor, Boalt Hall School of Law, Trial Advocacy, 2003

 - Article Development Editor, Virginia Environmental Law Journal, 1992–1993

 - US News–Best Lawyers Recognizes 32 Kaye Scholer Practices and 41 Lawyers November 1, 2016 • Auszeichnungen